Skip to content

 Air conditioner: Please consider opening windows and using the ceiling/floor fans first instead of air conditioning, as nearly all electricity in SA is powered by dirty coal.
 But there are of course nights when the heat could be insufferable, so there is an air conditioner for that purpose (but only in the main bedroom).
 The remote is in the bedside table.

 Negative airflow: After a lot of experimenting, we’ve found the fastest (and greenest) way to cool down the bedrooms at night is to create a negative pressure draft.
-Put a fan in the window (in front of the mosquito screen) pointed inside the room and turn it Then turn on the the fan in the living room (by the speakers, also in front of the mosquito screen) but pointed outwards.
-Close all other windows and it should create a draft that sucks in cold air from outside and pulls it through the bedroom (even when the bedroom door is closed).
+Keep all windows in the flat closed except the one in the bedroom and one in the living room.
+Point one fan inside the bedroom and point the other one outside the living.
+This should create a draft that sucks in cold air from outside and pulls it through the bedroom.

 🪟 Balcony